-The scheme falls within the 'Caithness' groundwater body, which was classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub).
+The scheme falls within the 'Northern Highlands' groundwater body, which was classified by SEPA in 2020 as having 'Good' overall condition (SEPA water environmental hub).

-Consultation with SEPA, which was most recently carried out in April 2023, has determined that part of the works, including installing rock armour and rebuilding downstream wingwalls, will require an Activity O Grey Bank reinforcement Registration level of authorisation to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) (CAR) whereas other parts of the works will be permitted under SEPA's General Binding Rules (GBRs).
-The CAR registration is in place (CAR/R/5005284), and all conditions of the registration will be strictly adhered to during works.
+Consultation with SEPA, which was most recently carried out in April 2023, has determined that installation of rock armour along the concrete toe at the southern embankment over a length of approximately 18m will require a Registration level of authorisation to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) whereas other parts of the works will be permitted under SEPA's General Binding Rules (GBRs).
+The works have therefore been registered and authorised by SEPA under Activity O Grey bank reinforcement (CAR/R/5005262).
+All conditions of the registration will be followed.